usha508/foodmood/README.md

 **📌 Overview:**

 FoodMood is an end-to-end machine learning web application that predicts how a meal will affect your short-term cognitive state — whether it will leave you energised and focused, moderately alert, or sluggish and crashed.
-Built with a Gradient Boosting classifier trained on nutritional features, FoodMood bridges the gap between nutrition science and practical daily decision-making.
+Built with a Gradient Boosting classifier — selected after benchmarking against Logistic Regression and Random Forest — trained on nutritional features, FoodMood bridges the gap between nutrition science and practical daily decision-making.
 This project was developed as part of an exploration into how nutritional composition influences short-term alertness, energy levels, and perceived mood — a research area with growing relevance in cognitive science and personalised health.

 **🎯 Research Motivation:**